danielegrattarola/spektral/docs/templates/getting-started.md

 Besides learning to predict labels for the whole graph, like in this tutorial, GNNs are very effective at learning to predict labels for each individual node.
 This is called "node-level learning" and we usually do it for datasets with one big graph (think a social network).

-For example, reproducing the results of the [GCN paper for classifying nodes in a citation network](https://arxiv.org/abs/1609.02907) can be done with `GraphConv` layers, the `Citation` dataset, and a `SingleLoader`: check out [this example](https://github.com/danielegrattarola/spektral/blob/master/examples/node_prediction/citation_gcn.py).
+For example, reproducing the results of the [GCN paper for classifying nodes in a citation network](https://arxiv.org/abs/1609.02907) can be done with `GCNConv` layers, the `Citation` dataset, and a `SingleLoader`: check out [this example](https://github.com/danielegrattarola/spektral/blob/master/examples/node_prediction/citation_gcn.py).

 As a matter of fact, check out [all the examples](/examples).